All Books

 Key Takeaways

-• Move from simply reading Proverbs to understanding its structure.
+• Move beyond simply reading Proverbs to truly understanding its meaning.

 Who Should Read

-Women seeking a structured, faith-based study on practical wisdom.
+Women seeking a structured, faith-based approach to personal growth.

 #13